 DHL’s co-creation efforts have also helped customer satisfaction scores to rise over 80%, generating higher client retention as a result.
 Crowdsourced technologies have also helped DHL dramatically reduce the delivery time for some items.

 This example shows us that co-creation is never out of reach, even for the world’s largest companies.
 Even though DHL employs over 490,000 people around the world and produces $57 billion U.S. dollars in annual revenue, the company still looks for inventive new solutions.

-However, Anheuser-Busch also realises the need to keep a close eye on the changing tastes and expectations of their customers.
+However, Anheuser-Busch also realizes the need to keep a close eye on the changing tastes and expectations of their customers.
 That’s why the company puts crowdsourcing at the forefront of its product development.

-To meet changing product demands, and to recognise the growing appetite for craft beers, Anheuser-Busch held a competition between brewmasters in 2012, combined with consumer tastings, to develop a new craft beer.
+To meet changing product demands, and to recognize the growing appetite for craft beers, Anheuser-Busch held a competition between brewmasters in 2012, combined with consumer tastings, to develop a new craft beer.

 Anheuser-Busch has also adopted diverse approaches to customer co-creation.
 For example, in Brazil, where the company markets the country’s leading beer brand, Skol, it started a crowdsourced approach to producing television commercials.

 This project made use of over 35,000 videographers from 120 nations around the world, offering potential contributors the chance to participate in creating these commercials.

 Anheuser-Busch’s commitment to customer co-creation demonstrates the value of these collaborative techniques, even for industry giants.

 In 2010, BMW announced its first-ever open innovation contest: ‘Tomorrow’s Urban Mobility Services’.
 Launched within BMW’s Co-Creation Lab, the contest was an opportunity for fans and customers to share their product ideas and opinions with BMW.